 He changed the company’s name to Dell Computer Corporation and learned the ropes of component sourcing and mass production.
 The business, at first, thrived through word of mouth and eventually made it to mainstream commerce.
 Being the risk-taker and the unconventional business leader that Dell was, he took advantage of the then-booming Internet phenomenon and took his business to the online marketplace.

-Dell continued to provide made-to-order computers that are priced significantly lower than those of competitors such as IBM, Hewlett-Packard, and Apple through the telephone and the Internet, directly dealing with customers.
+Dell continued to provide made-to-order computers that are priced significantly lower than those of competitors such as IBM, Hewlett-Packard, and Apple through phone, and internet orders, directly dealing with customers.
 Sales kept growing rapidly, reaching peak figures of more than $50 million a day.

-Dell, now at 41, had relinquished his CEO post to his former COO Kevin Rollins, and currently serves as Dell Computer Company’s Chairman of the Board of Directors.
+Dell relinquished his CEO post to his former COO Kevin Rollins and currently serves as Dell Computer Company’s Chairman of the Board of Directors.

 The Michael Dell Quick Bio

 Full Name: Michael Dell

 Birthplace: Texas, Austin